Grand Dental logo

 Defensive occlusion

-1. Miniminal cuspal inclination
+1. Minimal cuspal inclination

-2. A flat occlusal plane.
+2. A flat occlusal plane(!).

 3. A compensating curve that allows for bilateral balance.

-Defensive occlusion also means that patient's can readily traverse between CR/FSCP and MI or another learned position, if there is a discrepancy between the two.
+Defensive occlusion also means that patients can readily traverse between CR/FSCP and MI or another learned position, if there is a discrepancy between the two.

 This radiograph (of a case from a prosthodontist outside of our office) exemplifies defensive occlusion: Defensive occlusion radiograph